Filson Tin Cloth Cruiser jackets worn by two hunters trekking through rugged terrain with heavy packs in wet conditions

 Filson Tin Cloth Today

 Modern versions of the Tin Cloth Cruiser remain remarkably faithful to the original concept.
-The waxed canvas still provides protection from wind, rain and abrasion, while thoughtful features such as reinforced panels, utility pockets and durable construction ensure the jacket remains as functional today as it was a century ago.
+The waxed canvas still provides protection from wind, rain and abrasion, while thoughtful features such as reinforced panels, utility pockets and durable construction ensure the Filson Tin Cloth Cruiser remains as functional today as it was a century ago.

-It is this combination of heritage and practicality that has kept the Tin Cloth Cruiser relevant for so long.
-In an era of technical fabrics and modern outerwear, the Cruiser stands as a reminder that sometimes the most reliable designs are the ones built for real work in the outdoors.
+It is this combination of heritage and practicality that has kept the Filson Tin Cloth Cruiser relevant for so long.
+In an era of newer fabrics and modern outerwear, the Cruiser jacket remains a proven choice built for real work.

 Back to blog